 The Ipswich Historical Commission was established in 1964 by Town Meeting to support the preservation of the Town's historical properties and archaeological assets.
 It acts to advise property owners, implements the town’s Demolition Review Bylaw when necessary, and works with the Planning Department and in cooperation with the Building Department.
 The Ipswich Historical Commission has information on historic houses, the Mary P. Conley award, historic publications, and much more.

-The Historical Commission is typically meets at 7:00 P.M. the 2nd Monday of every month.
-Meetings are currently being held on Zoom with zoom login information posted with the agenda each month.
+The Historical Commission typically meets at 7:00 P.M. the 2nd Monday of every month.
+Meetings are currently being held on Zoom with login information posted on the monthly agendas.
 Pre-pandemic, meetings were held in person in the Mary P. Conley Room of Town Hall (located on the lower level).

 If you have an inquiry for the Historical Commission, please attend the meeting during the Citizens' Queries portion of their meetings.
 You may also call 978-356-6607 or submit an inquiry in writing to the Planning Office at email@example.com which will then be shared with the Commission.

 Ipswich also has an active Architectural Preservation District Commission (APDC).
 For more information about the Architectural Preservation District, including a map of the district and the bylaw and regulations that govern the District, please visit this webpage.